Maybe this happens to you too, but I go through a particularly rough few minutes right before I go to sleep each night.

-- Here’s to more vegetable gardens and less fast food.
+- More vegetable gardens and less fast food.

 - Less body shaming and more seeing everyone’s body for the miraculous thing that it is.

-Can I get a fuck yeah for less energy spent on being perfect and more energy spent on being balanced.
+Can I get a fuck yeah for less energy spent on trying to be perfect and more energy spent on being balanced.